Skip to main content

 pwos-core

-The TypeScript foundation.
+The governance and safety substrate (TypeScript).
 Keeps AI use safe and auditable for an advisory firm — scrubs personal information, records every AI action to an audit trail, gates which tools an AI is allowed to call.

 nexus-core

-The Python financial-analysis engine.
+The capability and tool layer (Python).
 Classifies the market environment, scores assets against the framework, and defines the tools an AI assistant uses to look at market data.

 pw-learnai